n8n-io/n8n-docs/docs/langchain/index.md

 With n8n's LangChain nodes you can build AI-powered functionality within your workflows.
 The LangChain nodes are configurable, meaning you can choose your preferred agent, LLM, memory, and so on.
 Alongside the LangChain nodes, you can connect any n8n node as normal: this means you can integrate your LangChain logic with other data sources and services.

-!!! info "Feature availability"
+/// info | Feature availability
 This feature is available on Cloud and self-hosted n8n, at all pricing tiers.
 To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.
 Refer to [Access LangChain in n8n](/langchain/access-langchain/) for more information.

-!!! note "Beta feature"
+///

+/// note | Beta feature
 This feature is in beta.
 Send feedback to ai@n8n.io.
+///

 * [Access LangChain in n8n](/langchain/access-langchain/): how to get the n8n version that includes LangChain.
 * [Learning resources](/langchain/learning-resources/): n8n's documentation for LangChain assumes you're familiar with AI and LangChain concepts.
 This page provides links to learning resources.